-A charismatic option for getting around Lagos is to use one of the plentiful yellow VW buses.
-These ancient hulks are irregularly maintained, to say the least, but still used by millions of locals everyday.
-The fastest and most unpredictable mode of transport are the motorbikes (okadas) which charge around N50 for a ride.
-Drivers are almost exclusively unlicensed.
+Another option for getting around Lagos is to use one of the city's plentiful yellow VW buses.
+These are irregularly maintained, to say the least, but are still used by millions of locals every day.

-The city's main transport hub is Ojota Motor Park, 8 miles (13km) north of Lagos Island.
+The main transport hub in Lagos is Ojota Motor Park, eight miles (13km) north of Lagos Island.
 Buses and taxis leave from here to destinations all over Africa.

 Become our Lagos Travel Expert